home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 There is currently support for the following device types within Home Assistant:

+### Player data

-Player data: allows you to view and monitor your player data from [Habitica](https://habitica.com/) in Home Assistant.
+allows you to view and monitor your player data from [Habitica](https://habitica.com/) in Home Assistant.
 The following sensors will be available:

 - Player's name
 - Player's health points